Better is a dry morsel with quietness, than a house full of feasting with strife. Proverbs 17:1

 The Ark Enters the Temple

-1 Then Solomon assembled the elders of Israel, with all the heads of the tribes, the heads of the fathers’ households of the Israelites, to king Solomon in Jerusalem, to bring up the ark of the Lord’s covenant out of the city of David, which is Zion.
+1 Then Solomon assembled the elders of Israel, with all the heads of the tribes, the leaders of the ancestral Israelite families, to king Solomon in Jerusalem, to bring up the ark of the Lord’s covenant out of the city of David, which is Zion.
 2 All the men of Israel assembled with king Solomon at the feast, in the month Ethanim, which is the seventh month.

 3 All the elders of Israel came, and the priests picked up the ark.
 4 They brought up the Ark of the Lord, the Tent of Meeting, and all the holy vessels that were in the Tent.
 The priests and the Levites brought these up.
 5 King Solomon and all the congregation of Israel, who were assembled with him, were with him before the Ark, sacrificing sheep and cattle, that were so numerous they could not be counted or numbered.
 6 The priests brought in the Ark of the Lord’s covenant to its place, into the inner sanctuary of the house, to the most holy place, under the cherubim’s wings.
 7 For the cherubim spread their wings out over the place of the Ark, and the cherubim covered the Ark and its poles above.
 8 The poles were so long that the ends of the poles were seen from the holy place before the inner sanctuary, but they were not seen outside.
 They are there to this day.
 9 There was nothing in the Ark except the two stone tablets which Moses put there at Horeb, when the Lord made a covenant with the Israelites, when they came out of the land of Egypt.